 The global container terminal industry is highly competitive.
-The Group faces significant competition from other global container terminal operators, as well as smaller regional operators situated in the same locations as the Group, for both concessions, which allow the Group to operate in a particular port, and, once the Group has established operations in a specific location, throughput.
-While the Group competes with other terminal operators for both transhipment and O&D throughput on the basis of location, productivity, accessibility, connectivity, price and value added services, because transhipment throughput can be more easily routed through alternative ports and terminals, competition for transhipment throughput tends to be more price-sensitive and less captive than O&D throughput.
-For the year ended 31 December 2015, approximately 30 per cent. of the Group's gross throughput was transhipment (which was in line with the years ended 31 December 2014 and 2013).
+The Group faces significant competition from other global container terminal operators, as well as smaller regional operators situated in the same locations as the Group, for both the concessions, which allow the Group to operate in a particular port, and, once the Group has established operations in a specific location, for the throughput.
+While the Group competes with other terminal operators for both transhipment and O&D throughput on the basis of location, productivity, accessibility, connectivity, price and value-added services, competition for transhipment throughput tends to be more price-sensitive and less captive than O&D throughput as transhipment cargoes can be more easily routed through alternative ports and terminals, For the year ended 31 December 2017, approximately 30 per cent. of the Group's gross throughput was transhipment (which was in line with the years ended 31 December 2016 and 2015).